abaldawa/project-management/README.md

 ### Description
 A fullstack React.js/Node.js/Typescript/GraphQL based project-management app showing full project invoices.
 The react frontend fetches project invoice details from backend GraphQL server.

 The project/phase/cost items details on the backend graphql server is mocked (mimicking real database and is in-memory for exercise purpose) but all the associated calculation necessary to generate invoice details (ex. totalTax, total project cost, phase subtotal cost, phase tax etc.) are real and are happening on the mocked database data.
-The mocked database data is all relational mimicking real DB relations.
+The mocked database data is all relational mimicking real DB relations as much as possible.

 ### Tech Stack
 1. **Backend:** Node.js (18.x), Typescript, express.js, apollo-server, graphql